View information about your catalogs in a single Google Analytics Dashboard

-How do I import this view in my Analytics?
+How do I import this view into my Analytics?

-It’s extremely easy to import this dashboard in your Analytics account.
+It’s extremely easy to import this dashboard into your Analytics account.
 Just follow the steps below:

 1. Log into your Google Analytics account, select the property which was used for connecting catalog statistics and the view where you want to see this dashboard.